-Natasha Maidoff’s work is held in the permanent collection of the Museum of Modern Art, New York, and in the Brooklyn Museum.
-Her award-winning films have toured internationally, including screenings at the Guggenheim and Pecci Museums.
-She has received artist residencies to the Wexner Center for the Arts, Virginia Center for the Creative Arts, and Yaddo.
+Natasha Maidoff is an independent filmmaker with work in the permanent collection of the Modern Museum of Art in New York and as part of the Feminist Art Base in the Brooklyn Museum.
+She has received artist residencies from Yaddo, Wexner Center for the Arts and Virginia Center for Creative Arts, VCCA-France, and been awarded numerous grants including a Mellon Grant.

-Maidoff spent four years as a Visiting Assistant Professor at Ohio University’s School of Film.
 While living in southeast Ohio, Maidoff became aware of the devastation the opiate epidemic was wreaking on the foothills of Appalachia.
 She met two young women surviving with opiate-addicted parents.
-Their story inspired her most recent film, The Fullest Day of Summer and informed her novel, Opiate Orphans, (represented by Transatlantic Agency).
+Their story inspired The Fullest Day of Summer and informed her novel, Opiate Orphans, (represented by Transatlantic Agency).
 Maidoff’s writing has been optioned by Hollywood producers and represented by CAA.
 She’s been a finalist with Sundance Writer’s Lab (twice), and a quarter-finalist with Scriptapalooza and Academy Nicholls Fellowship.
 Her script Illegitimate placed as semifinalist for The Writers Lab in 2021.

 Maidoff earned a B.A. in Creative Writing from Oberlin College and an M.F.A. in Screenwriting from UCLA’s School of Film, Theater and Television where she won the Director’s Spotlight Award.
-Maidoff has been the recipient of a Mellon Grant for an environmentally themed multi-media performance art piece called Junkyard Jukebox.
+She was raised by two artists, her father, Jules Maidoff, a painter who founded Studio Art Centers International in Florence, Italy, and her mother, Ilka List, a figurative sculptor and author.

 “I have nothing but praise and admiration for Natasha’s work – its overall direction, its professional execution and her potential for future, continuous excellence in film/video production and related work.
 I find her work brave, amazing and inspiring.”